thms317/recipes-repository/docs/boilerplate/coding_standards.md

 - [`pytest`](https://docs.pytest.org/en/stable/) for testing.
 - [`pytest-cov`](https://pytest-cov.readthedocs.io/en/latest/) for test coverage: aim for at least 80% test coverage.

-## Data Processing

-- When interacting with a Delta table, use `spark.sql.DataFrame` in subsequent transformations.
-- For small datasets, use the `coalesce(1)` method to process on a single node.
-- For large datasets, use the default method to process the data (i.e. let Spark handle the partitioning).

 ## Commit Conventions

 We follow the [Angular Commit Message Conventions](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format) for structured, semantic commit messages.
 This standard ensures consistent commit history and enables automated versioning and changelog generation.